Predrag-Jandric/Pangea-Dino-Museum/backend/README.md

 - cors: Middleware to enable CORS (Cross-Origin Resource Sharing).
 - nodemon: A tool that helps develop Node.js applications by automatically restarting the node application when file changes in the directory are detected (development dependency).

+**dependencies:**

+- "cors": "^2.8.5",
+- "dotenv": "^16.4.7",
+- "express": "^4.21.2",
+- "mongoose": "^8.9.5"

+**devDependencies:**

+- "nodemon": "^3.1.9"

 ## Environment Variables

-TO ADMIN: the connection string in your .env file should look something like this and you can get it from mongo atlas
+the connection string in your .env file should look something like this and you can get it from mongo atlas.
+I am not putting my connection string publicly available

 MONGODB_URI=mongodb+srv://username:password@cluster-name.mongodb.net/database-name

+---

-## Deployment
+## Deployment on Render

-to deploy to render here are the steps, altho, I AM NOT SURE, IT MAY EVEN WORK WITHOUT render.yaml.
-There is a way on render to just put a link of the github repo.

 1. Create a render.yaml file in the root of your project, it should contain: